mattjw/sparkql/README.md

   `implements`.
 - Get a human-readable Spark schema representation with `pretty_schema`.

-Read on for detailed guidance on using these features.
+Read on for documentation on these features.

 ## Defining a schema